Home Uses

 • Lighting and Ambiance: Some salt rooms incorporate specialized lighting features to create a calming and therapeutic atmosphere.
 Depending on your preferences, this could include color therapy lights, fiber optic lighting, or other decorative elements.

-• Seating and Accessories: Depending on the purpose of the salt room, you may want to include seating options such as chairs or benches.
+• Seating and Accessories: Depending on the purpose of the room, you may want to include seating options such as chairs or benches.
 Additionally, accessories like salt lamps, salt sculptures, or audio systems for music or guided meditation can be considered, adding to the cost.

 • Installation and Professional Fees: If you’re not building the salt room yourself, you may need to hire professionals for the construction, electrical work, or HVAC installation.
 These costs should also be factored into your budget.